navilg/media-stack/README.md

 A stack of self-hosted media managers and streamer along with VPN.

-Stack include VPN, Radarr, Sonarr, Prowlarr, qBittorrent and Jellyfin.
+Stack include VPN, Radarr, Sonarr, Prowlarr, qBittorrent, Jellyseerr and Jellyfin.

 ## Requirements